Greece prepares for end of bailout era with comeback bond

-LONDON/ATHENS (Reuters/IFR) - Greece sold debt to private investors for the first time in three years on Tuesday, a significant step towards gaining financial independence and exiting its third international bailout next year.
+LONDON/ATHENS (Reuters/IFR) - Greece successfully sold debt to private investors for the first time in three years on Tuesday, making a significant first step towards financial independence when its third international bailout ends next year.

-The deal comes a month after euro zone finance ministers signed off on a new loan and sketched out measures to chip away at Greece's debt mountain after the current bailout finishes in August 2018.
+The deal came a month after euro zone finance ministers signed off on a new loan and sketched out measures to chip away at Greece's debt mountain after the current bailout finishes in August 2018.

+Greek Finance Minister Euclid Tsakalotos hailed the successful sale, saying it was "a beginning" and a sign of confidence in the country's economy.

+"There will be a second and a third (market foray), to approach August 2018 with confidence and emerge from the bailouts," he said.

-Athens says Tuesday's sale of a new five-year bond is a test run to ensure Greece can rely on market funding next year.
-A tender of old bonds run alongside the sale will help lower its repayments in the years following its bailout exit.
+In the test run to ensure it will be able to rely on market funding next year, Athens sold 3 billion euros of new five-year bonds alongside a tender to buy back outstanding 5-year paper issued in 2014.
+That was to help lower its repayments in the years following the bailout exit.

-The deal did not attract as much demand as the country's brief foray into markets in 2014, but Athens looked to have paid less to borrow the same amount, 3 billion euros.
+The deal did not attract as much demand as the country's brief foray into markets in 2014, but Athens paid less to borrow the same amount.

+The bonds were priced to yield 4.625 percent, 32 basis points below a similar duration bond Athens last sold in 2014.
+The coupon was set at 4.375 percent versus 4.75 percent on the 2014 bonds.

 "The return of Greece to the capital markets was and is the goal of the ongoing adjustment programme.
 We therefore welcome the fact that Greece has the chance to return to the market on a step-by-step basis," a spokeswoman for the finance ministry in Germany, Europe's biggest economy, said.

-Analysts said some investors may be put off Greek government bonds because they have the lowest credit rating in the euro zone and are not being eligible for purchase by the European Central Bank under its quantitative easing scheme.
+Analysts said some investors may be put off Greek government bonds because they have the lowest credit rating in the euro zone and are not eligible for purchase by the European Central Bank under its quantitative easing scheme.

-When Greece sold 3 billion euros of five-year bonds with a coupon of 4.75 percent in 2014, demand reached over 20 billion euros from 600 investors.
+When Greece sold 3 billion euros of five-year bonds in 2014, demand reached over 20 billion euros from 600 investors.
+Tuesday's sale saw demand come from about 200 investors, a government official said.

-On Tuesday, Thomson Reuters' IFR reported over 6.5 billion euros of orders had been placed, and that a 3 billion euro bond would be priced later in the day at a yield of 4.625 percent and a likely coupon of 4.375 percent.
+Thomson Reuters' IFR reported over 6.5 billion euros of orders had been placed.

 Greece's comeback has been timed to take advantage of its borrowing costs hitting seven-year lows.